-Ms. Mallick has over 7 years of combined experience and education in international and domestic public health.
+Ms. Mallick has over a decade of combined experience and education in international and domestic public health.
 Prior to joining Futures, Ms. Mallick served as Community Health Volunteer for the Peace Corps in Mauritania, West Africa.
-She later gained applied health research experience while working as an epidemiologist for the US Military, where she investigated, monitored, and analyzed a variety public health issues, ranging from infectious disease to behavioral health.
+She later gained applied health research experience while working as an epidemiologist for the US Military, where she investigated, monitored, and analyzed a variety of public health issues, ranging from infectious disease to behavioral health.

 Ms. Mallick has a Masters of Public Health, with a focus in International Health and Development, from Tulane University.
 She is proficient in French.